mdsaahem/RTO_VehicleManagementSystem/README.md

 # RMV - Registered Vehicle Management
-A DBMS mini-project for my university exams
+A SE and DBMS mini-project for my university exams

 ## How to setup the project on your machine?
 <ul>